 An increasing number of universities across the UK provide forensic science degrees but you'll need to do your research when choosing a programme - as not all will equip you with the skills and knowledge needed to work as a forensic scientist.
 The best advice is to opt for a course that is accredited by the Chartered Society of Forensic Sciences (CSFS).

 The topics tackled vary according to the institution's strengths.
-Indeed, forensic science is commonly studied alongside other closely-related subjects, such as chemistry, computer science, criminology, medical science and psychology.
+Forensic science is commonly studied alongside other closely-related subjects, such as chemistry, computer science, criminology, medical science and psychology.

 Accredited institutions that regularly top subject ranking lists include: